Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Introduction

 where the hat symbol indicates the function expressed in transform domain $y$ and with $g^{-1}(t,x_m) = t + x_m/\nu$.
 That is $g^{-1}(g(t,x_m),x_m) = t$ is the functional inverse of $g(t,x_m)$ along variable $t$.
 Note that with knowledge of the location $x_m$ at which the measurement $s_\nu$ is taken, and knowledge of the template $\varphi$ (in this case the response to $\phi$ at source location) we are able to recover the value of $\nu$ via:

 with $\Omega_0$ denoting the domain of the reference function used in the definition of the CDT (see below and \cite{rubaiyat2020parametric} for more details).

-In summary, with knowledge of the template function $\varphi$, as well as the location of the measurement $x_m$, we are able to recover the parameter of the transport PDE Eq.~(\ref{eqn:transportJMN}) via {\it a simple linear regression in the transform domain}.
+In summary, with knowledge of the template function $\varphi$, as well as the location of the measurement $x_m$, we are able to recover the parameter of the transport PDE (\ref{eqn:transportJMN}) via {\it a simple linear regression in the transform domain}.
 Below we generalize the procedure to more general PDEs, where the template function $\varphi$ may not be known, and show that under appropriate smoothness assumptions, the CDT technique can linearise such estimation problems locally (within a small range for the parameter of interest).
-By using training data, which can be obtained from either computer simulations or real lab-acquired measurements, we describe a regression procedure capable of obtaining accurate measurements of different PDE parameters from one single time-domain acoustic sensor, as depicted in Fig.~\ref{fig:1d_dyn_sys}.
+By using training data, which can be obtained from either computer simulations or real lab-acquired measurements, we describe a regression procedure capable of retrieving accurate information regarding the state of the system, and even measurements of different PDE parameters from one single time-domain acoustic sensor, as depicted in Fig.~\ref{fig:1d_dyn_sys}.
 Importantly, we note that our proposed regression procedure does not require knowledge of the initial condition $\varphi$, rather it only uses simulated or measured data.
-Thus, the prescribed approach removes a major obstacle to model-based SHM (see e.g., section 5.2 of Ref.~\cite{Nichols:12}).
-Figure \ref{fig:overview} demonstrates the overview of the proposed regression-based system identification procedure.
+Thus, the prescribed approach removes a major obstacle to model-based system identification (see e.g., section 5.2 of Ref.~\cite{Nichols:12}).
+Fig.~\ref{fig:overview} demonstrates the overview of the proposed regression-based system identification procedure.